-Q: Medium A: Low C: Medium
+Q: High A: M

-LR.FLR.CvOv.FaCr tends to occur above biotopes subject to scouring from abrasion by mobile sediments (Connor et al., 2004) and is, therefore, being on cave walls and ceilings, unlikely to be affected by smothering in most cases.
-Increased scour is probably the most important factor when considering sensitivity to deposition of sediment.
-The characterizing species occur in biotopes subject to sedimentation and scour (such as the more impoverished LR.FLR.CvOv.ScrFa) and are therefore likely to tolerate intermittent episodes of fine sediment movement and deposition, however, decline in abundance is likely given the respective biotope descriptions (Connor et al., 2004).
+This biotope is described as subject to scouring from abrasion by mobile sediments (Connor et al., 2004).
+The characterizing species occur in biotopes subject to sedimentation and scour (such as CR.MCR.EcCr.UrtScr) and are therefore likely to tolerate intermittent episodes of fine sediment movement and deposition.
+At the pressure benchmark 'heavy deposition' represents a considerable thickness of deposit and complete burial of the characterizing species would occur.
 Removal of the sediments by wave action and tidal currents would result in considerable scour.
 The effect of this pressure will be mediated by the length of exposure to the deposit and the nature of the deposit.